ridermw/hi-code/slidingwindow.md

 ### Pseudocode:
 ```
+WHY SLIDING WINDOW?
+- Can take k cards from left/right ends only
+- Instead of trying all combinations, realize: taking i from right = taking (k-i) from left
+- Start with k cards from left, then slide window: drop one left card, add one right card
+- This checks all k+1 combinations in O(k) instead of exponential

-Calculate sum of first k cards
+Calculate sum of first k cards  // Initial window: all from left
 Initialize maxPoints = sum of first k cards

 For i from 0 to k-1:
-    Remove element at position (k-1-i) from sum
+    Remove element at position (k-1-i) from sum  // Drop one from left
-    Add element at position (length-k+i) to sum
+    Add element at position (length-k+i) to sum  // Add one from right
     Update maxPoints = max(maxPoints, currentSum)
 ```